felipegutierrez/tic-tac-toe/plan.md

       - board_id (int, FK from board)
       - turn (char, o or x user): the user who recorded this position
       - position (int, 1 to 9): the position set by the user
-      - timestamp: to get the last player and the next turn

 ```text
 # available positions